Superior Food Grade Flooring WA Culinary Spaces Are Looking For

 WA's Specialised Food Grade Flooring

-In WA, with its fast pace food industry where more than 70 per cent of all health and safety incidents result from poor floors.
+In Western Australia, with its fast-paced food industry, more than 30–50% of all health and safety incidents result from poor floors.

-Business owners are often frustrated with the difficultly of keeping clean, long lasting and easy to manage flooring in their companies; not only is this a safety hazard but it makes for an unsustainable work environment.
+Business owners are often frustrated with the difficulty of keeping clean, long-lasting, and easy-to-manage flooring in their companies; not only is this a safety hazard, but it also makes for an unsustainable work environment.

-Step up, PM Industries – your saviour for the flooring rut.
-We are committed to achieving the best flooring in WA that is specifically designed for food industry.
+Step up, PM Industries—your saviour in the flooring rut.
+We are committed to achieving the best flooring in WA that is specifically designed for the food industry.

 Free Quotes Within 48 Hours